krawaller/old-blog-backup/_source/files/posts/2016-04-06_react_redux.md

 Since React Context is "an advanced an experimental feature" where "the API is likely to change", there's been [some concern](http://stackoverflow.com/questions/36428355/react-with-redux-what-about-the-context-issue) around the fact that React-Redux (and others) uses it.
 What if context goes away and React-Redux ceases to function, what will happen to my app which uses both?

 As this post has hopefully shown -  **absolutely nothing**.
-React-Redux is a very small helper library that saves us from having to pass a store reference around.
-But that isn't really a big thing, as isolating store usage to hand-made containers is pretty decopupled too.
+React-Redux is a very small helper library that saves us from having to pass a store reference around and reduces our code by a few lines.
+But the hand-made containers are pretty decopupled too, and they're not that much of a hassle to create.

 ### Wrapping up

-Whether or not you decide to use React-Redux in your React and Redux app or not, I hope this post has helped you to better understand the bridging problem and the various solutions available!
+Whether or not you decide to use React-Redux in your React and Redux app, I hope this post has helped you to better understand the bridging problem and the various solutions available!

 <div class="smallnote">
 PS: Shameless plug time again!
 This post is an (adapted) excerpt from a 2-day React+Redux training course that I provide through my employer Edument.
 So if you're in Scandinavia and hungry for more, [check it out](http://edument.se/en/training/webdevelopment/react-js)!